Pandaqi/Pandaqi-Studio/pandaqi-studio/content/photomone-games/draw/photomone-antsassins/_index.md

 **Hey, Pandaqi here!** This game is quite experimental.
 It requires your group to be imaginative and take creative leaps, otherwise it falls flat.
 I am open to any feedback on how to improve it.
 If you read my [devlog](/blog/boardgames/photomone-antsassins/), you'll see how much I struggled to make it "good enough".

-{{% boardgame-settings-container type="material" remarks="Everything is sorted based on how easy it is to play.
+**Remark** (for when generating material): Everything is sorted based on how easy it is to play.
 Rectangles are more predictable (and easy to see shapes in) than hexagons or triangles.
-The same is true Photomone and Mosaic vs the rest." %}}
+The same is true for Photomone and Mosaic vs the rest.

+{{% boardgame-settings-container type="material" %}}

 {{< boardgame-settings type="game" local_storage="photomoneAntsassinsConfig" btn_label="Create Material" game_title="Photomone Antsassins" >}}
   {{< setting-enum id="setting-tileShape" text="Tile Shape?" values="Rectangle,Hexagon,Triangle" valaskey="true" >}}